207th (Ottawa-Carleton) Battalion, CEF: To Nova Scotia

 The 207th's medical crisis was not only a trial for the battalion; it also affected the reinforcement pool for Canada's battalions overseas.
-On April 20 the Militia authorities in Ottawa suggested that the General Officer Commanding the troops in Military District No. 6 be told that every available n.c.o. and man of the 207th, who is not a contact, or suspect, must be sent overseas this month, regardless of whether the unit is broken up or not.
+On April 20 the Militia authorities in Ottawa suggested that the general officer commanding the troops in Military District No. 6 be told that "every available n.c.o. and man of the 207th, who is not a contact, or suspect, must be sent overseas this month, regardless of whether the unit is broken up or not.
 It is necessary to fill up the [troop] transports, and nothing is to be gained by keeping whole battalions or units back in Canada, in order to enable them to proceed overseas, complete.
 The sooner we get all the medically sound, fit, uninfected officers and men out of M.D.
-6, the better.
+6, the better."

 However, the partial deployment of the 207th overseas did not happen and, on April 30, the battalion was reported to be "free from infection".
-Nevertheless, for three members of the 207th, the epidemic was fatal, as Company Quartermaster-Sergeant Ernest William Painter and Privates Louis Lavallee and William Metheral died of disease while stationed in Amherst.
-Four other members of the battalion (Sergeant Oswald Olson and Privates John Joseph Hallinan, John Milton Howard, and Ernest Samuel Povah) died in Canada between then and the end of the war, all members of the 207th Battalion at the time.
-As a result, seven men died during the First World War wearing the cap badge of the 207th (Ottawa-Carleton) Overseas Battalion.
+Nevertheless, for two members of the 207th, the epidemic was fatal, as Company Quartermaster-Sergeant Ernest William Painter and Pte.
+William Metheral died of pleuro pneumonia on February 27 and March 3 respectively while stationed in Amherst.
+Unrelated to the epidemic, Private Louis Lavaillee was found dead in his bed on the morning of March 17.
+A Court of Inquiry found that he died from the affects of heavy drinking the night before combined with drinking another soldier's prescribed medicine containing opium.
+Four other members of the battalion: Sergeant Oswald Olson and Privates John Joseph Hallinan, and Ernest Samuel Povah – all from pulmonary tuberculosis – and John Milton Howard from an ulcerated stomach, died in Canada between then and the end of the war, all members of the 207th Battalion at the time.
+As a result, seven men died wearing the cap badge of the 207th (Ottawa-Carleton) Overseas Battalion.